 So, what is social wellbeing?
 Why should employers focus on it?
 How can you be proactive in building a workplace that fosters social connections?

-In order to recognize the value of promoting social well-being in the workplace, it is crucial to first understand what social well-being is and how it can benefit employees.
+To recognize the value of promoting social well-being in the workplace, it’s crucial to first understand what social well-being is and how it benefits employees.

 What is social well-being?